 - At about four weeks, you can begin to get them outside on the grass.

 Any pen you have them in outside must be secure from predators and provide the chicks shelter from wind and sun.
-We move ours around the yard in chicken tractors.
+We move ours around the yard in chicken tractors or have large runs.

 - Top 7 Tips for First time Chicken Owners